nginxinc/nginx-amplify-doc/amplify-guide.md

  * localhost6.localdomain6
  * ip6-localhost

-**Note.** You can also use the above method to substitute system's hostname with an arbitrary alias.
+**Note.** You can also use the above method to substitute the system's hostname with an arbitrary alias.
 Keep in mind that if you redefine hostname for a live object, existing object will appear as a failed one in the UI very shortly.
 Redefining hostname in the agent's configuration essentially creates a new uuid, and a new system for monitoring.

-#### Proxies
+#### Setting Up a Proxy

 If your system is in a DMZ environment without direct access to the Internet, the only way for the agent to report collected metrics to Amplify would be through a proxy.